newzealandpaul/wordpress-quick-reply-template-plugin/readme.txt

 7) When you click reply in the admin comments page, your reply template will be automatically inserted.

-== Changelog ==
+== Frequently Asked Questions ==

-0.2 -- Added comment ID to the list of available tags.
-Strip HTML from name and first name.
-Add single empty space after content, so that user can start typing reply immediately.

-0.1 -- Initial Release
+= How can I link to the original comment? =

+The %ID% tag contains the comment id of the original comment.
+You can use this to link to the original.
+For example:

+<a href="#comment-%ID%">%NAME%</a>